vpulab/Semantic-Segmentation-Boost-Reinforcement-Learning/dataset_generator/tutorial.md

 # Dataset Generation

 This module is used to generate a semantic segmentation dataset with synthetic images that resemble real frames from the Super Mario videogame.
+Tested with python 3.9

 ## How to run